DFHack/dfhack/docs/Core.rst

    :local:

-DFHack allows users to automatically run commonly-used DFHack commands when DF is first loaded, when a game is loaded, and when a game is unloaded.
+DFHack allows users to automatically run commonly-used DFHack commands when DF is first loaded, when a world is loaded, when a map is loaded, when a map is unloaded, and when a world is unloaded.

 Init scripts function the same way they would if the user manually typed in their contents, but are much more convenient.
 In order to facilitate